davidde/gatsby-theme-simpwa/README.md

   - **mutex**: *Bool* (not string) indicating whether the sidebars should mutually exclude each other from being active.
-  - **sidestrip**: String indicating the status of the small hoverable strip at the edge of the screen: 'on', 'hidden', 'off', 'mobileOff'.
+  - **sidestrip**: String indicating the status of the small hoverable strip at the edge of the screen: 'on', 'hidden', 'off', 'off-touchscreens'.

 **NOTE:**
 The Layout component's props are initialisation props.